 A master’s degree from CCS will help you advance your creative practice and develop as a critical thinker, while gaining expertise and knowledge to enhance your career opportunities.

 All of our graduate programs are available in both full-time and part-time mode, allowing our curricula to fit around a busy life.

 MA and MFA degrees

-The 30-credit MA (initial degree) is the first year of the 60-credit MFA (terminal degree), with classes focusing on professional and technical skills and knowledge.
+The 30-credit MA is the first year of the 60-credit MFA (terminal degree), with classes focusing on professional and technical skills and knowledge.
 During the second year, students embark on an independently defined critical inquiry.

 Detroit: A Global Design Incubator